When You Can’t Get Medicaid And Can’t Afford Obamacare

 Short-term medical insurance offers consumers the opportunity to purchase up to 364 days of coverage and even extended coverage beyond the initial policy (available in many states).

-Short-term health plans offer:
+Short-term medical plans offer:

 • Plan choices that can include physician copays and additional coverage options for prescriptions.